 Postgraduate Diploma in Education (PGDE)

 The University of Sheffield has provided courses in initial teacher education for over 50 years.
-The PGDE course prepares students to teach across the 11-18 age range in English, Geography, Mathematics, Modern Languages and the Sciences, including Physics with Maths.
+The PGDE course prepares students to teach across the 11-18 age range in English, Geography, History, Mathematics, Modern Languages and the Sciences, including Physics with Maths.
 For full information about our range of courses and the relevant application procedures please select "Applying" from the menu on the left.
 The School of Education has a strong national and international research profile.

 The Office for Standards in Education (OFSTED) regularly carries out inspections of the department's secondary ITE course and the grades awarded confirm the consistent high quality of all aspects of the ITE courses, across all subjects.

 The PGDE course attracts a large number of applicants.
 Interview procedures and selection criteria have been negotiated within the partnership, with schools involved in most interviews.
 The majority of students have good qualifications in their subject specialisms with 71% having degrees of 2.1 or above.
 A very high proportion of students gain QTS with 120 masters credits and enter the teaching profession.

 In the University based part of the course, students spend roughly 75% of their time in subject groups and 25% in small mixed-subject Educational and Professional Studies (EPS) groups.
 The first period of secondary school experience is in November and December, with students returning to the university on Fridays to share and reflect on experience.
 A second, longer period of school experience takes place from the end of January to the end of May.
 Students complete a range of assignments at Masters level, designed to encourage exploration of educational issues and school experience through research investigations, reading and critical reflection.
 In the summer term, students undertake an Enrichment Experience in a different educational context.